MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/upgrade-client-app.md

 Recently upgraded from the Rights Management sharing application (also known as just the "RMS sharing app") to the Azure Information Protection client?

-Use the following information to help you get up and running quickly for the tasks you're used to doing.
+Use the following information to help you get up and running quickly.

 |Task using the RMS sharing app|How to do this with the Azure Information Protection client
 |-----------|--------------------|